github/docs/content/rest/overview/other-authentication-methods.md

 If you're using the API to access an organization that enforces [SAML SSO][saml-sso] for authentication, you'll need to create a {% data variables.product.pat_generic %} and [authorize the token][allowlist] for that organization.
 Visit the URL specified in `X-GitHub-SSO` to authorize the token for the organization.

+The generated URL is valid for one hour, and then expires.
+After one hour, you will need to generate another URL.

 ```shell
 $ curl -v -H "Authorization: Bearer TOKEN" {% data variables.product.api_url_pre %}/repos/octodocs-test/test